Technical Tips & Tricks

 - Review the dialogue box which will indicate the version or edition being used and if there are any updates available

-We’ve found that some Internet browsers seem to be consistently better with our Moodle system than others (e.g., Google Chrome and Mozilla Firefox vs. Internet Explorer).
-If you do run into tech issues due to your Internet browser, try using an alternative.
+We’ve found that some Internet browsers seem to be consistently better with our Moodle system than others (e.g., Google Chrome and Mozilla Firefox).
+If you do run into technical issues due to your Internet browser, try downloading the most up-to-date version and/or using an alternative.

 When you share computers with anyone (e.g., a shared office or using computers in your resource centre), it is always best practice to: